Sociology of the Internet: Sociological analyses of digital media use

 Digital sociologists have begun to write about the use of wearable technologies as part of quantifying the body and the social dimensions of big data and the algorithms that are used to interpret these data.
 Others have directed attention at the role of digital technologies as part of the surveillance of people's activities, via such technologies as CCTV cameras and customer loyalty schemes as well as the mass surveillance of the Internet that is being conducted by secret services such as the NSA.

-The 'digital divide', or the differences in access to digital technologies experienced by certain social groups such as the socioeconomically disadvantaged, those of lower education levels, women and the elderly, has preoccupied many researchers in the social scientific study of digital media.
-However several sociologists have pointed out that while it is important to acknowledge and identify the structural inequalities inherent in differentials in digital technology use, this concept is rather simplistic and fails to incorporate the complexities of access to and knowledge about digital technologies.
+The 'digital divide', or the differences in access to digital technologies experienced by certain social groups such as the socioeconomically disadvantaged, those of lower education levels, women, and the elderly, has preoccupied many researchers in the social scientific study of digital media.
+However, several sociologists have pointed out that while it is important to acknowledge and identify the structural inequalities inherent in differentials in digital technology use, this concept is overly simplistic and fails to account for the complexities of access to and knowledge of digital technologies.

-There is a growing interest in the ways in which social media contributes to the development of intimate relationships and concepts of the self.
-One of the best-known sociologists who has written about social relationships, selfhood and digital technologies is Sherry Turkle.
+There is growing interest in how social media contributes to the development of intimate relationships and concepts of the self.
+One of the best-known sociologists who has written about social relationships, selfhood, and digital technologies is Sherry Turkle.
 In her most recent book, Turkle addresses the topic of social media.
 She argues that relationships conducted via these platforms are not as authentic as those encounters that take place "in real life".

 Visual media allows the viewer to be a more passive consumer of information.
 Viewers are more likely to develop online personas that differ from their personas in the real world.
 This contrast between the digital world (or 'cyberspace') and the 'real world', however, has been critiqued as 'digital dualism', a concept similar to the 'aura of the digital'.
 Other sociologists have argued that relationships conducted through digital media are inextricably part of the 'real world'.
-Augmented reality is an interactive experience where reality is being altered in some way by the use of digital media but not replaced.
+Augmented reality is an interactive experience where reality is being altered in some way by the use of digital media, but not replaced.

-The use of social media for social activism have also provided a focus for digital sociology.
-For example, numerous sociological articles, and at least one book have appeared on the use of such social media platforms as Twitter, YouTube and Facebook as a means of conveying messages about activist causes and organizing political movements.
+The use of social media for social activism has also provided a focus for digital sociology.
+For example, numerous sociological articles, and at least one book have appeared on the use of such social media platforms as Twitter, YouTube, and Facebook as a means of conveying messages about activist causes and organizing political movements.

 Research has also been done on how racial minorities and the use of technology by racial minorities and other groups.
-These "digital practice" studies explore the ways in which the practices that groups adopt when using new technologies mitigate or reproduce social inequalities.
+These "digital practice" studies explore how the practices that groups adopt when using new technologies mitigate or reproduce social inequalities.